oracle-samples/cclunit-framework/doc/CCLUNITTESTS.md

 ## Manual Execution
-During devlopment it is desirable to perform the test phase of the modify/test/repeat cycle as swiftly as possible.
+During development it is desirable to perform the test phase of the modify/test/repeat cycle as swiftly as possible.
 Manually executing a single test provides for this and avoids the time overhead of the maven execution described farther down.

 ---